+May Day revels among the huge student population of Oxford go back hundreds of years.
 It all begins the night before with parties, some private, some in the pubs and clubs.
 The biggest one is usually an open air party in Port Meadow, an area that has been park and common land since the Middle Ages.
 Dancing, for those with the stamina for it, goes on all night.

+Just before dawn on May 1, Morris Dancers, with their bells and ribbons, "dance in" the day and the crowds move on to the area around Magdalen (pronounced maudlin) Bridge.
 At one time, there was a tradition of revelers jumping from the bridge into the Cherwell River.
 But the river is only six feet deep and, after several injuries, the bridge was closed.

 Finally, the now subdued (and likely exhausted) crowds disperse some to breakfast picnics and ball games, others to the many Oxford pubs that have special licenses to open early on the day.

 Villages all over England have their own local May Day traditions, often built around maypole dances, Morris men, the crowning of a Queen of the May and the revels of the Green Man or Jack-in-the-Green, an ancient woodland spirit.